 - Winners from previous quarters

-Having a centralized hub like this is only half the picture though.
+Having a centralized hub for your President's Club or sales incentive program is only half the picture though.
 You have to drive to it as often as you can.
 Use Slack, Google Chat, emails, team meetings, all-company meetings, and any other touchpoints to send reps to this page.

 Similarly, Hillary and Red River made a move to an online hub hosted on their company intranet.
 They posted stats for the entirety of the sales team, which everyone on any team could see when they logged on.